Ballyvourney: Physical geography and political subdivisions

-The village lies on the River Sullane:"The river Sullane has its source in the parish, in the mountains bordering on the county of Kerry, and after intersecting it longitudinally pursues an eastern course through the parish of Clondrohid to the town of Macroom, to the east of which, at the distance of a mile, it discharges itself into the river Lee;"
+The village lies on the River Sullane.
+In A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, the river is described as having "its source in the parish, in the mountains bordering on the county of Kerry" and flowing on "eastern course through the parish of Clondrohid to the town of Macroom" before it joins the River Lee.

 In this part of Cork, the rivers mainly drain longitudinally from west to east; this is true of the Lee and the Munster Blackwater.
 Between these rivers lies the valley of the Sullane.
 To the north of the parish, the Derrynasaggart Mountains and the Boggeragh Mountains separate the valley from the Blackwater valley.
 To the south, the upland area of Reananerree and the Shehies separate it from the Lee valley.
 The surrounding district of Muskerry straddles the counties of Cork and Kerry.
 The highest point in the parish, at 694m, is Mullaghanish (Mullach an Ois) located just northeast of the village.